theory/justatheory/content/post/postgres/mini-summit-two.md

         system database like apt has; would enable management, uninstall, version list, whether upgrades are available, etc

-*   Yurri: That would be great.
+*   Yurii: That would be great.
 What other modules are there without extensions, like `autoexplain`?

 *   Ian Stanton: auth delay is another, base backup to shell, considered parts of postgres, but we have trouble categorizing them.
 There are 10-15 I've come across.

-*   Yurri: ARe these categories on Tembo, can you click a button?
+*   Yurii: ARe these categories on Tembo, can you click a button?

 *   Ian Stanton: Not a category, but would be a good one to add.